 \subsection{Implications for collider physics and Dark Matter phenomenology}

 Finally, to close this section we wish to provide a brief discussion of the key phenomenological implications of the multi-scalar sector in the considered model.
 It is expected that the presence of electrically charged scalars in the inert doublet will provide an extra contribution to the Higgs diphoton decay rate $h\to \gamma\gamma$, which will yield a deviation of the Higgs diphoton signal strength from the SM expectation.
 However, that deviation is expected to occur in the experimentally allowed range in a large region of the model parameter space.
-Besides, given that the singlet scalar field acquires a VEV at the TeV scale, its mixing with the CP-even part of the active doublet is suppressed implying that the couplings of the $125$ GeV SM like Higgs boson will be very close to the SM expectation realising the so-called Higgs alignment limit.
+Besides, given that singlet scalar field acquires a VEV at the TeV scale, its mixing with the CP-even part of the active doublet is suppressed implying that the couplings of the $125$ GeV SM like Higgs boson will be very close to the SM expectation realising the so-called Higgs alignment limit.
 Thus, such a scenario appears to be consistent with the SM in such a limit, at least, at the leading order (LO) level.

-It is generally expected that the triple Higgs coupling can be affected compared to its SM value in multi-scalar extensions of the SM.
-In this study, the trilinear Higgs coupling, $\lambda_{hhh}$, deviates from the SM prediction through a mixing with the $\sigma$ field.
-In particular, at LO, a simple analytical expression is obtained and reads as
+It is generally expected that the triple Higgs coupling can be affected compared to its SM value in typical multi-scalar extensions of the SM.
+In our model, the trilinear Higgs coupling, $\lambda_{hhh}$, deviates from the SM prediction through a mixing with the $\sigma$ field.
+In particular, at LO a simple analytical expression can be derived